rodeloescueta/attio-api/memory-bank/activeContext.md

 ## Current Focus

 We are in the initial project setup phase of the Attio Integration API, focusing on defining the project architecture and establishing the core integration patterns for connecting Attio CRM, Zoho, and Braintree.
-Based on new input, we are refining the workflow to eliminate manual processes in the subscription and payment flow.
+Based on new input, we are refining the workflow to eliminate manual processes in the subscription and payment flow using Braintree payment links instead of a custom checkout UI.

 ## Recent Changes